 - 1. Attendance students are expected to attend each class according to the schedule.
 Should the student miss three or more classes, he/she will not receive credits for the course no matter what his/her overall results are on the test(s).
 The student must be on time for class. - 2.
 Active participation, completed homework assignments students are required to come on each seminar prepared and do their best with respect to active participation in seminar sessions.
-Students are expected to bring their own copies of the required materials and complete the assigned tasks and exercises.
-Should you fail to bring your own copy or a completed home assignment for a particular seminar, you will be marked as absent.
+Students are expected to complete their readings and any assigned tasks and exercises.

-Continuous assessment - students will take 3 quizzes.
-There will not be any re-take quizzes.
+Tests - students will take 2 credit tests.
+There will not be any re-take tests for the students who fail in one or both credit tests.